tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 Percolator also relies on a service named *timestamp oracle*.
 The timestamp oracle can produce timestamps in a strictly increasing order.
 All read and write operations need to apply for timestamps from the timestamp oracle, and a timestamp coming from the timestamp oracle will be regarded as the logical time when the read/write operation happens.

-Percolator is multi-version, and a data item's version is represented by the timestamp that the transaction was committed.
+Percolator supports multi-version, and a data item's version is represented by the timestamp when the transaction was committed.

 For example, in such a state: